ve3wwg/pugixml_ada/README.md

 # pugixml_ada
-A thick Ada Binding for the pugi::xml C++ library.
+A thick Ada Binding for the pugixml C++ library (http://pugixml.org).

 The included demo program pugidemo.adb, generates this simple XML file: